KeepSafe/zendesk-helpcenter-cms/README.md

 The current working directory is used as the root for the script.
 This means the categories will be created at that level.

+#### Zendesk authentication

+There are two ways to authenticate with Zendesk.
+Either with user/password or with user/token.

+For user/password the configuration is straightforward.
+Just provide the values in the configuration file.

+For user/token the configuration is similar but the user email has to end with `/token`.
+The password is the Zendesk token.

 ### Importing existing articles

 If you already have some articles in Zendesk you can import them with `zendesk-help-cms import` command.